Digital Wardrobes

 PROCESS

-Findings Sequence diagrams, personas, scenarios, customer journeys, participant spectrums, and priority matrix
+Sequence diagrams, personas, scenarios, customer journeys, participant spectrums, priority matrix

 How do people currently organize their closets?